sinatra/sinatra/README.md

 %a{:href => url('/foo')} foo
 ```

-It takes reverse proxies and Rack routers into account, if present.
+It takes reverse proxies and Rack routers into account - if present.

 This method is also aliased to `to` (see [below](#browser-redirect) for an example).